midl-dev/polkashots-website/getting-started.md

 ### What is this ?

-[polkadot](https://polkadot.network) is a proof-of-stake blockchain protocol.
+[polkadot](https://polkadot.network) and [kusama](https://kusama.network) are proof-of-stake blockchain protocols.

-This website helps people operating polkadot nodes to synchronize new nodes, so they are operational faster.
+This website helps people operating polkadot and kusama nodes to synchronize new nodes, so they are operational faster.

 This project was sponsored by a grant from the [Web 3 Foundation](https://web3.foundation/).